The Best Messenger Bag Review

 The most water resistant bag was the SealLine Urban Shoulder followed closely by the Chrome Buran and Timbuk2 Classic.
 These bags all have completely waterproof and seamless flaps that did a great job of shedding the wetness.
 The small wings under the flap did a good job of covering the main compartment along the sides.
-The least resistant bags were the Patagonia Half Mass and Manhattan Portage NY.
-Neither of which have waterproof materials and both suffer from poor flap design.
+The least resistant bag was the Manhattan Portage NY, which lacks waterproof materials and suffers from poor flap design.

 This was the bonus round category.
 Bags that scored poorly on other sections of the test could make up for it with stellar features that just make life better.
 This metric includes things like the ease of adjustability of the shoulder strap, bike light attachment points, places to attach accessories, the design of the flap closures, travel oriented features, durability of the fabrics, grab handles, and reflective patches.